 - Employee Handbook.
 Many companies have an employee handbook containing key policies such as “Code of Ethics and Business Conduct,” “Anti-Corruption,” “Anti-Trust,” “Insider Trading,” “Health and Safety,” “Trade Compliance,” etc. Set up a process with HR to go through these policies together and update the handbook and relevant policies as needed (e.g., recent changes in pregnancy accommodation).
 Note that without proper wording or disclaimers, an at-will employee handbook can become a binding contract.
 And be aware that the NLRB’s general counsel recently issued a 30-page memorandum on how provisions in an employee handbook can violate Section 7 of the National Labor Relations Act.
 You should already be thinking about how your handbook matches up to the NLRB’s expectations and make revisions as needed.

 - Employee/Contractor Classification.
 Another area fraught with risk and traps for the unwary.
 HR and Legal should periodically review all independent contractors each year to ensure they are not being treated like “employees” (e.g., contractor invited to employee meetings, close supervision and direction of the contractor’s work) and therefore entitled to employee benefits.
 Supervisors and anyone with the ability to engage contractors should understand the proper process around hiring and managing them.
 I recommend setting up a procedure to flag and review contractors who have been working with the company for a set period of time (e.g., six months), and that there is a review higher up in the organization to look at any decision to keep a contractor beyond the set period of time.
-If there are not clear guidelines in place around the use and management of independent contractors your company could be in for some real problems and costly litigation.
+If there are no clear guidelines in place around the use and management of independent contractors your company could be in for some real problems and costly litigation.

 - Layoffs.
 Nobody likes to discuss this topic.
 Regardless, a pro-active Legal Department will work with HR to be prepared for the possibility of layoffs in any year including a process to reduce the legal risks that can arise when layoffs happen.
-You should jointly create a simple check list of all of the steps the company will need to take in the event there is a layoff (e.g., internal/external communications).
+You should jointly create a simple checklist of all of the steps the company will need to take in the event there is a layoff (e.g., internal/external communications).
 One key issue is the need for a disparate impact analysis of the potential layoffs to ensure there is no bias against any protected class.
 You should have in place the tools to run this analysis along with identifying outside counsel to help evaluate the results.
 Additionally, you should be familiar with the requirements of WARN (or state-specific “mini-WARN” statutes) in the U.S. and “TUPE” throughout Europe (and similar laws in other countries).
 These statutory worker protections can trip the company up and delay layoffs and/or impose additional costs if not followed.
 Developing (and keeping current) form severance agreements/releases constitutes good planning and can be helpful when things start to pile up.

 - Internal Investigations Policy.
-At my last job we (Legal/Compliance Office) worked with HR and Internal Audit to develop a written investigation policy and protocol.
+At my last job, we (Legal/Compliance Office) worked with HR and Internal Audit to develop a written investigation policy and protocol.
 At most companies, internal investigations typically involve the participation of these three groups.
 We found that over time, the lines become blurred and that information was not being shared properly between us and there were often duplicative efforts underway to look at the same issue.
-To fix this we created a document that clearly set out the roles and responsibility of each group depending on the type of issue presented (e.g., sex discrimination complaint vs. internal fraud vs. business ethics policy violation).
-In addition, the policy set out how information would be shared, what follow ups were required, who was copied on what, etc. We prepared an annual joint communication to all managers sharing and explaining the policy and telling them where they should start in the event they had issues involving employees.
+To fix this we created a document that clearly set out the roles and responsibilities of each group depending on the type of issue presented (e.g., sex discrimination complaint vs. internal fraud vs. business ethics policy violation).
+In addition, the policy set out how information would be shared, what follow-ups were required, who was copied on what, etc. We prepared an annual joint communication to all managers sharing and explaining the policy and telling them where they should start in the event they had issues involving employees.
 Not only did this policy increase cooperation between the three groups, and it ended up saving us all a lot of time and effort because we knew who had the wheel for any particular type of investigation and what was expected from our teams.

 - Background Checks.
 Given the potential legal exposure for making a “bad” hire, many companies now do criminal background checks on all potential employees and/or promotion candidates.
 This is an area to use great care as various cities and states have enacted or are in the process of enacting laws that change the ground rules on when employers can ask job applicants questions about prior arrests.
 Similarly, the EEOC has set out its expectations with respect to when and how an employer can consider arrest and conviction records.
 There should also be appropriate due diligence on any third parties your company engages to conduct background checks, in particular around compliance with the Fair Credit Reporting Act which sets out the general rules of the road for employers in this area.
-Legal and HR should work together to ensure that the company is in compliance with all of the different laws in the U.S (or elsewhere) and fully understands any limitations on use of background checks.
+Legal and HR should work together to ensure that the company is in compliance with all of the different laws in the U.S (or elsewhere) and fully understands any limitations on the use of background checks.

 - “Cutting Edge.”
 Finally, Legal should meet with HR several times a year to simply discuss any cutting edge issues in employment law.
-For example, Work From Home policies, BYOD policies, the use of social media by employees, Americans with Disability Act issues, dress codes/religious accommodation guidance, open source/download policies, personal use of company e-mail, service animals, affirmative action plans, unionization efforts, firearms, “wellness programs”, inclement weather policies, ERISA, etc. You do not need to have an answer to all of these types of issues, but you should have a plan to track issues and regularly communicate what Legal and HR are seeing re the same.
+For example, Work From Home policies, BYOD policies, the use of social media by employees, Americans with Disability Act issues, dress codes/religious accommodation guidance, open-source/download policies, personal use of company e-mail, service animals, affirmative action plans, unionization efforts, firearms, “wellness programs”, inclement weather policies, ERISA, etc. You do not need to have an answer to all of these types of issues, but you should have a plan to track issues and regularly communicate what Legal and HR are seeing re the same.

 As you can see, there is an endless supply of issues and concerns that Legal and HR share.
 Your company may have the same or vastly different issues than the ones I set out above, but it’s a good starting point.
 The takeaway is the importance of setting up regular meetings between the two staff groups (and this is also an area where outside counsel can be great thought partners and probably give you some free hours to be at the table).
 If these meetings are not going on today, make it your goal to make the first move and set them up.
 You’ll find that your friends in HR will appreciate the opportunity to work together.
 Furthermore, talk with other senior company leaders outside of HR and get their views on what employment-type issues or problems they are seeing or think need to be addressed.
 The company (and you) will benefit from your taking a proactive and strategic role in identifying areas of risk and working to minimize problems down the road.